 According to my research, there are still a lot of cartel wars in Guadalajara but while I was there for a whole month, I didn’t really feel it.
 I’m sure you’ll only feel it when you are directly involved with it but if not, relax and follow these solo travel in Guadalajara safety tips.

 Again, if you are completely alone, Uber is your best way to go around Guadalajara.
 If you are with a group, I find walking a great way to explore this city.
-Transport wise, Guadalajara is in low-risk.
+Transport-wise, Guadalajara is at low risk.
 Uber drivers were reported very honest.
 I even had a time when I forgot my tripod and the driver returned it!

 Do not leave your stuff unattended